 Please note that there are a limited number of places per host institution, and therefore applications are treated on a first-come, first-served basis.
 Do not miss out.
 Lodge your application early!

-Print your application.
-Have it signed by both you and your Erasmus Departmental Coordinator (EDC) (refer to the University Partners page for a list of Erasmus Departmental Coordinators) and hand deliver/post to:
+Have it signed by both you and your Erasmus Departmental Coordinator (EDC) (refer to the University Partners page for a list of Erasmus Departmental Coordinators) and ask the EDC to email it to us at email@example.com

 It is important to note that some academic departments may have their own pre-application process in order to fairly select students for the limited spaces available under the Erasmus programme.
 Therefore, please check with the Erasmus Departmental Co-ordinator about departmental procedures.